 Most places that sell this color copper are using the stock photographs provided by the manufacturer.
 I used these stock images for the first few months that we offered the copper veneer.
 Within that time, several customers complained that the images we not fair representations of the true colors of the copper.
 The colors were saturated and the contrast of these manufacturer-provided images were computer enhanced.
 So I set up a jig for my camera and took pictures of each patina style.
 Then I adjusted the images on a color-calibrated monitor and since then, I've received no complaints about the copper.

 There is a product called Just For Copper that works reasonably well to bond the copper veneer to itself.
 It's ideal for corners and joining multiple sheets together.
-You can purchase this at many True Value and Ace hardware stores.
+You might find this at many True Value and Ace hardware stores.
+Be aware that it is rather expensive!

 I've seen a huge number of copper projects completed with the 36 gauge copper and none of these required the heavy duty version when protected with a suitable finish.
 Considering the expense of crating and shipping the heavy copper sheeting, I doubt there is enough "demand" to warrant adding it to my website.